technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

   +++azd provision+++

-- Select an Azure location to use: East us/WestUS (Sometimes, East US might not be available, choose a different location and deploy.)
+- Select an Azure location to use: East us/West US/France Central (Sometimes, East US might not be available, choose a different location and deploy.
+The ACP currently only allows whatever the Resource Group location is, France Central, East US and West US.)

 - Enter a value for the existingResourceGroupName infrastructure parameter: +++@lab.CloudResourceGroup(ResourceGroup1).Name+++